Skip to main content

 Verifying the connection

-After setup, ask your assistant:
+After setup, ask Claude or your coding assistant:

 “Search your memory for any information about me.”